cdfre0/Shop/README.md

 Step 4: Communicate with server Using those calls:
     - localhost:8080/

+        - no user
+            ##POST
+                * create - creates instance of user in database.
+                    User is passed in body request of call.
+                * login - logs onto user's profile.
+                    User is passed in body request of call.
         - user
+            ##POST
+                * logout - logs out from profile.
             ##GET
                 * byId/{id} - gets data of game by it's id.
                 * {name} - gets datas of games of certain name.